 Anna is somewhat unique in that it has two economic development corporations, the A and B type: Anna EDC (Economic Development Corporation) the A-type; and Anna CDC (Community Development Corporation), the B-type.
-Type A EDCs are typically created to fund industrial development projects such as business infrastructure, manufacturing and research and development.
-Type B CDCs can fund all the same projects eligible for Type A, as well as quality of life improvements such as parks.
+Type A EDCs are typically created to fund industrial development projects such as business infrastructure, manufacturing, and research and development.
+Type B CDCs can fund all the same projects eligible for Type A, as well as quality-of-life improvements such as parks.

-Anna has created a balanced and sustainable tax base that invites high quality jobs, facilitates excellent quality of life with well-maintained and first-rate infrastructure, and offers a wide range of housing and public facilities that build community identity and pride and engage neighbors in meaningful ways.
+Anna has created a balanced and sustainable tax base that invites high-quality jobs, facilitates excellent quality of life with well-maintained and first-rate infrastructure, and offers a wide range of housing and public facilities that build community identity and pride and engage neighbors in meaningful ways.

-EDC’s MISSION – To identify and support opportunities that expand the city’s business tax base and promote job growth in Anna.
+The mission of the City of Anna Economic Development Corporation (EDC) is to identify and support opportunities that expand the city’s business tax base and promote job growth in Anna.

-CDC’s MISSION – To identify and fund projects that enhance the quality of life in Anna and support the work of the EDC in the community.
+The mission of the City of Anna Community Development Corporation (CDC) is to identify and fund projects that enhance the quality of life in Anna and support the work of the EDC in the community.